jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 mod <- glm(Species ~ ., family = poisson, data = g)
 {% endhighlight %}

-We can fit plots equivalent to the residuals vs fitted plots in linear regression.
-Since we use the deviance residuals (which are standardized), we should see constant variance.
+Fit plots equivalent to the residuals vs fitted plots in linear regression.
+Since the deviance residuals (which are standardized) are used, there should be patterns indicating constant variance.

 {% highlight r %}
 # deviance resids vs fitted response